lalliere/business-blueprint/README.md

 Business Blueprint allows any small business to keep track of their day to day operations

-## Usage
+## Utilization

 This application will allow a business owner to:
 - Add customers to their database
 - Add inventory items to their database
 - Create and keep track of customer invoices and sales
-- Search for invoices, customer, and employee information
+- Search for invoices, sales orders, customer and employee information

 ## Technologies Used